 Tennis player Alejandro Manzanares scanned the room as he walked in, alert to his surroundings yet eager to sit down and share his story — traits he’s acquired from growing up in Caracas, Venezuela, considered to be the most dangerous city in the world due to its high murder rate.

 The junior international business major came to Lipscomb his freshman year after being recruited by tennis coach Mario Hernandez.
 He was the No. 1 player in Venezuela in the 18 and under division and was in Hernandez’s second class of recruits.

-“He’s been one of our best recruits, like highest-ranked internationally and one of our best performers,” Hernandez said.
+“He’s been one of our best recruits, highest-ranked internationally and one of our best performers,” Hernandez said.
 “He plays very tough, disciplined tennis.
 Not flashy, but really solid.”